-DEI work is never done.
-It's a journey.
+DEIB work is never done.
+It is a journey.

 Key Affinity Groups

-Middle School Affinity Groups: Gender and Sexuality Alliance (GSA), Black Girl Magic Affinity , Black Boy Affinity
+Middle School Affinity Groups: Gender and Sexuality Alliance (GSA), Black Girl Magic Affinity, Young Men of Color Affinity

 - Diversity includes all the ways in which people differ, and it encompasses all the different characteristics that make one individual or group different from another.

 - It is all-inclusive and recognizes everyone and every group as part of the diversity that should be valued.

 - A broad definition includes not only race, ethnicity and gender—the groups that most often come to mind when the term "diversity" is used—but also age, national origin, religion, disability, sexual orientation, socioeconomic status, education, marital status, language, and physical appearance.
 It also involves different ideas, perspectives and values.

 - Equality means each individual or group of people is given the same resources or opportunities.
 Equity recognizes that each person has different circumstances and allocates the exact resources and opportunities needed to reach an equal outcome.